mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 - `%NEXUS_HOSTNAME%`: docker registry hostname.

 :::warning

-The following strings still work but are deprecated: it is recommended not to use them as they will be deleted in future versions
+The following placeholders still work but are deprecated: it is recommended not to use them as they will be deleted in future versions.
+Considering changing them with the corresponding placeholders described above.

 :::

-- `%CUSTOM_PLUGIN_IMAGE_NAME%`: name of the docker image entered by the user;
+- `%CUSTOM_PLUGIN_IMAGE_NAME%`: name of the docker image entered by the user
 - `%CUSTOM_PLUGIN_PROJECT_ID%`: id of the Console project;
 - `%CUSTOM_PLUGIN_PROJECT_NAMESPACE%`: id of the Console project;
 - `%CUSTOM_PLUGIN_SERVICE_NAME%`: service name chosen by the user.